librenms/librenms/doc/Extensions/Applications.md

 ```

 4. (Optional on an RPM-based distribution) Create a /etc/snmp/linux_config_files.json file and specify the following:
-a.) "pkg_system" - String designating the distribution name of the system.
+    1. "pkg_system" - String designating the distribution name of the system.
 At the moment only "rpm" is supported ["rpm"]
-b.) "pkg_tool_cmd" - String path to the package tool binary ["/sbin/rpmconf"]
+    2. "pkg_tool_cmd" - String path to the package tool binary ["/sbin/rpmconf"]
 ```
 {
     "pkg_system": "rpm",